Akshat-Mishra101/python-binance-market-direction-bot/README.md

 where, whenever he price reaches the trigger percentage, our take peofit is shifted by a number, as defined by the script

+# Note
+### I am not responsible for any misuse/mishandling of this bot or liable of any of the losses that occur to a person because of it.